Relationships And Manipulation: Am I Being Used?

 If you are being used or manipulated, the best thing to do may be to get out of the situation.
 Whether it is your job, your class, your friendship, or your relationship, removing yourself from a manipulative situation or relationship is usually the best option.
 If your supervisor is behaving in a manipulative way, try to switch to another supervisor.
 If a friend is manipulating you, request that the two of you take some time apart.
 Gaining some distance may be one of the best ways to begin healing, as it can open your eyes to some of the more difficult-to-recognize patterns you've been exposed to.

 If getting away from the situation is not possible, seeking help from a therapist can be a wonderful next step.
 A therapist can help you assess your situation and create a series of steps to either limit the effects of manipulation or get out of the situation altogether.
-Therapists can help you set healthy boundaries, identify any patterns of behavior that are inappropriate from your user, and identify methods you can employ to minimize your exposure to manipulation.
+Therapists can help you set healthy boundaries, identify any patterns of behavior that are inappropriate for your user, and identify methods you can employ to minimize your exposure to manipulation.
 These can include talking and engagement methods, as many manipulators and users feed off of the reactions of their targets.

 Getting help for relationships and manipulation